The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Before you embark on your adventures, you need to pick the perfect place to stay.
 Ica, Huacachina, and Paracas are located close to each other but all provide a distinct experience.

-• Ica, the cheapest place to stay out of the three, is a local city.
+- Ica, the cheapest place to stay out of the three, is a local city.
 Here you will find low prices on accommodations, food, and culture.
-No wonder why it is the most popular to stay for budget backpackers.
+This place is perfect for budget backpackers.

-• Huacachina, otherwise known as the breathtaking oasis, is only located 15 minutes away from Ica on a tuk-tuk.
+- Huacachina, otherwise known as the breathtaking oasis, is only located 15 minutes away from Ica on a tuk-tuk.
 The journey costs less than a few dollars but the prices in Huacachina are substantially higher.
-There are hardly any locals that live in Huacachina because the prices are just too high.
+However, it is quite a surreal experience sleeping in a desert oasis and waking up in the morning.
 Huacachina is also the spot to party!

-• Paracas is a coastal city located on the edge of the Pacific Ocean.
+- Paracas is a coastal city located on the edge of the Pacific Ocean.
 As the home of the Paracas National Reserve and Isla Ballestas, Paracas is a must on any Peru itinerary.
-But is it a good place to stay?
-Depends.
-Paracas is a rather quiet town with not much to do at night.
+However, Paracas is a rather quiet with not much to do at night.
 The only pro is staying in Paracas is that you get to hear the waves of the Pacific Ocean as you fall asleep!

 Whether you’ve decided to stay in Huacachina, Ica, or Paracas, here are some accommodations we recommend in the area: